proikla/BrawlhallaBot/README.md

 Make sure you're using 1920-1080 monitor.
 Make sure active window is brawlhalla.
 Make sure you are using Maximised mode.
 Make sure attack key is 'J', Heavy attack key is 'K', Aim Up key is 'W', Jump key is 'SPACE'.

+Apologies for my poor English

-*Do not judge strictly, this is my very first project\nApologies for my poor English*
+*Do not judge strictly, this is my very first project*